y3owk1n/undo-glow.nvim/README.md

 - **Tested code** - important parts of the codebase are thoroughly tested
 - **Easy plugin integration** - seamlessly integrate with other plugins via the exposed highlight API

+### Is this plugin for you?

+If any of the following resonates with you, **undo-glow.nvim** is the perfect fit for your workflow:

+- **You love customization** – You want full control over how things look and behave in your editor.
+- **You enjoy fine-tuning your config** – You prefer setting things up explicitly rather than relying on a plugin’s defaults.
+- **You want animations and highlights** – You appreciate visual feedback that enhances your editing experience.
+- **You value flexibility** – You want a plugin that integrates seamlessly with your setup without imposing unwanted keymaps or behaviors.
+- **You like building on top of plugins** – You’re looking for a plugin that provides APIs for custom highlights and interactions.

+If you prefer a plug-and-play experience where everything just works out of the box, this may not be the best fit.
+However, if you enjoy fine-grained control and want to elevate your Neovim experience with visually pleasing effects, undo-glow.nvim is for you! 🚀

 ### Alternative to

 - [highlight-undo.nvim](https://github.com/tzachar/highlight-undo.nvim)